 By writing down notes after competition, you can begin to compile useful information and tips for improving your ability to remain and get back to your ideal performance state at any time.
 This is one of the most difficult mental training tasks in softball.
 With practice and by using your learned mental training skills it will get easier and will eventually become natural.

-The purpose of this last activity and focus in your mental training skills is to give you a tool so that you can have fun and enjoy the process.
-If you are moving along to more elite mental training this book will give you a great foundation to build on.
+The purpose of the softball zone activities and focus in your mental training skills is to give you a tool so that you can have fun and enjoy the process.
+If you are moving along to more elite mental training this information will give you a great foundation to build on.